SimonBerens/simonberens.github.io/blog/starting-a-technical-blog-in-2023/index.md

 </script>
 # Starting a technical blog in 2023

 Recently I had the urge to write some technical blog posts.
-By "technical", I mean a mix of math and code.
-Most platforms have good support for code, but near non-existent support for math.
+By "technical", I mean a mix of math and code — most platforms have good support for code, but near non-existent support for math.
 Hence, I decided to do a survey of what different platforms and tools offered.

 My requirements were: